 'Piggy bank' alleged

-JJ Margiotta, a local business owner and perhaps the loudest resident engaged in criticizing EEF, has claimed the public has been “kept in the dark for many years.”
+JJ Margiotta, a local business owner and perhaps the loudest citizen voice engaged in criticizing EEF, has claimed the public has been “kept in the dark for many years.”

 “I think we're going to find the checkbook for EEF was used as someone's personal piggy bank for a while and checks were written out to friends and family of (EEF) board members and city employees,” Margiotta said at the Nov.
 5 city council meeting.